 I’ve pared back any services that I was paying for but really not using.
 I seldom watch cable tv, so I switched to the cheapest package that was offered.
-I realized that I didn’t actually need the internet speed I was paying for, so I cut back on that, too.
+I realized that I didn’t need the internet speed I was paying for, so I cut back on that, too.

-I’m lucky that I live in Canada and medical expenses are reasonable, but at the same time, the costs aren’t negligible.
-When I had a regular nursing job I got benefits including extended health insurance paid by my employer, but now that I work casual I have to pay for this myself.
+I’m lucky that I live in Canada and medical expenses are reasonable, but still, the costs aren’t negligible.
+When I had a regular nursing job, I had benefits, including extended health insurance, paid by my employer.
+Now that I work casual, though, I have to pay for this myself.
 It’s $200, but still saves me money compared to no insurance.
-When I was unemployed in 2016 I had to pay out of pocket for all of my drugs.
+When I was unemployed in 2016, I had to pay out of pocket for all of my drugs.
 I wish the government would realize that it’s cheaper to provide drug coverage than to pay for the costs down the road of people stopping meds because they can’t afford them.

 Having a mental illness can be expensive.
 And that’s before even thinking about the manic spending sprees that people with bipolar disorder may go through.
 If we do as much financial preparation as we can, then maybe, just maybe, they’ll be enough to keep us afloat when our illness throws the next “bomb cyclone” at us.